bdlcm/restaurant-finder-app/README.md

 # WOLT clone app

 Must have Expo, Yarn and Xcode installed.
+Firebase branch contains Firebase integration (Work in Progress).

 Run `Yarn add ios` and `Yarn run ios` inside the project folder to run on an ios emulator.